PhiLFitters/kafe2/doc/src/parts/user_guide.rst

 The expectation value of :math:`\chi^2/\mathrm{ndf}` is 1.
 Thus the exponential function more accurately describes the dataset than a line function.

-An exponential function is a **non-linear** function!
-Therefore the fit parameters can be heavily correlated.
+An exponential function is a **non linear** function!
+Therefore the :math:`\chi^2` can have a non parabolic shape.
 To verify this, please create a contour plot of the fitted parameters.
 This can be done by appending the ``-c`` or ``--contours`` option to *kafe2go*.
 Additionally a grid can be added to the contour plots with the ``--grid all`` flag.
 To achieve the same with a *Python* script, import the ``ContoursProfiler`` with